Deadliest Warrior: Episode list

-Reaction
+Reception

 After three episodes, Deadliest Warrior averaged 1.7 million viewers.
 On July 7, 2009, the program (specifically the "IRA vs. Taliban" episode) was ridiculed during the first episode of You Have Been Watching, a British television review and panel game hosted by critic Charlie Brooker.
 The show was featured on You Have Been Watching, before its premiere in the UK on August 11, 2009, on Bravo.
 Bravo only aired eight episodes in the UK, with "IRA vs Taliban" omitted.

 Writing for Variety, Brian Lowry described it as "90% filler" and that "it makes a Universal Studios stunt show look like Masterpiece Theatre."

 Cancellation

 As of January 2012, Geoff Desmoulin announced on his Twitter profile that Spike had canceled the series.